aditya10/CPSC436I-Assignments/Assignment 1/README.md

 * Messages don't go away when you refresh the page
 * Some CSS animations when you add new messages
 * Fully responsive, using flexbox

+**Resources used:** W3Schools for some information about CSS styling and localStorage